Computational Dating for the Nuzi Cuneiform Archive: The Least Squares Constrained by Family Trees and Synchronisms: Criteria to identify persons in Nuzi Personal Names

 }

-The person with person ID { \verb|ILUI_{n}A 1)|} and the person with person ID { \verb|ILUI_{n}A 5)|} are considered to be the same person in the argument for {\bf Criterion 0} and {\bf Criterion 1} in Section \ref{unifying}.
 We say that each of the two family trees $F_1$ and $F_2$ is {\bf consistent} with each other, if and only if each of $F_1$ and $F_2$ shares at least two names with each other and does not have incompatible kinships with each other for the shared names.
-So for the mutually consistent $F_1$ and $F_2$, if $F_1$ shares the names A and B with $F_2$, the kinship relation between A and B in $F_1$ should be compatible with the kinship relation between A and B in $F_2$.
+So, for the mutually consistent $F_1$ and $F_2$, if $F_1$ shares the names A and B with $F_2$, the kinship relation between A and B in $F_1$ should be compatible with the kinship relation between A and B in $F_2$.

-We say that each of the two family trees $F_1$ and $F_2$ is {\bf contradictory} with each other, if and only if each of $F_1$ and $F_2$ shares at least two names with each other and has incompatible kinships with each other for the shared names.
-For example, if A son of B is in $F_1$ and B son of A is in $F_2$, we say $F_1$ is contradictory with $F_2$.